atesh07/atesh07/README.md

 # 💫 About Me:
-I’m Ehtesham Anwar, a MERN and Next.js developer.
-I like building things that actually work well, from clean frontend pages to solid backend logic.
-Most of my learning comes from making real projects, fixing bugs, and improving code step by step.
+I’m Ehtesham Anwar, a full-stack web developer focused on building reliable and well-structured web applications.
+I work with React to develop clean and responsive user interfaces, and use Next.js with Node.js to build scalable backend systems and APIs.

+I have hands-on experience working across the full development cycle — from planning features and designing UI to implementing backend logic and integrating databases.
+I enjoy solving problems, improving performance, and continuously refining my code through real project work.
+I’m always eager to learn new technologies and contribute to meaningful products.

 ## 🌐 Socials: